-People of the District of Columbia are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and don't know it!
+People in the DMV region are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and don't know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's Washington office is so committed to educating the public about how to stop diabetes and support those living with the disease.